Best Code Editors for the AI Agentic Coding Era

 Pros:

-• Lightweight and super-fast.
+• Clean and stable.

 • Rich package ecosystem.